kerberos-io/documentation/content/prologue/glossary/index.md

 ### Open Source agent

-The Open Source agent ...
+The Open Source agent is a binary, shipped in different forms such as docker, KiOS, source code, which is Open Source and can be used for any purpose (commercial and non-commercial).

 ### Enterprise agent

-The Enterprise agent ...
+The Enterprise agent is proprietary, closed source solution, available as a Docker image and optimised to be deployed in a Kubernetes or K3S cluster.